 The beginning and end of all things.

 Have you ever wondered why Shotokan karate involves so much bowing?
 I know I did when I first joined a dojo.
 The reason is really quite simple.
 It is all about courtesy, and respect.
-Today of all the Twenty Precepts left to us by Master Gichin Funakoshi, my personal favourite is precept number one, to me it says it all.
+Today, of all the Twenty Precepts left to us by Master Gichin Funakoshi, my personal favourite is precept number one, to me it says it all.
 "Karate-do begins with courtesy, and ends with rei".
-Now rei means a lot more than just bowing at the beginning, and at the end of each kata.
+Now rei means a lot more than just bowing at the beginning, and at the end, of each kata.
 Rei also means having respect for yourself, as well as for others.

-Since a dojo is also a very structured environment, it is only natural that here too bowing based on rank is followed, even in the smallest karate dojo.
-After all the ultimate aim of karate is to use courtesy, and respect to build, and enhance the character of the individual participant.
-So as a karate-ka always keep in the forefront of your mind that when you bow, you must do so with honesty, and true intent.
+Since a dojo is also a very structured environment, it is only natural that here too how we bow is also based on rank.
+Even in the smallest karate dojo.
+After all is not the ultimate aim of karate is to use courtesy, and respect to help all student seek perfection of character?
+If so then whenever you have cause to bow in the dojo, be sure to do so with honesty, and true intent.

-Remember: "To bow well physically, you must first bow well in your mind".
+Remember: "To bow well physically, you must first bow well in your mind."